jina-ai/clip-as-service/README.md

 > The complete example can [be found example8.py](example/example8.py).

-As the first example, I'd like to show you how to implement a QA search prototype using `bert-as-service` in 3 minutes.
-The goal is to find similar questions to user's input query and return the corresponding answer.
+As the first example, we will implement a simple QA search engine using `bert-as-service` in just three minutes.
+No kidding!
+The goal is to find similar questions to user's input and return the corresponding answer.
 To start, we need a list of question-answer pairs.
 Fortunately, this README file already contains [a list of FAQ](#speech_balloon-faq), so I will just use that to make this example perfectly self-contained.
 Let's first load all questions and show some statistics.

 ```python
 prefix_q = '##### **Q:** '